slevithan/xregexp/README.md

 <script src="addons/matchrecursive.js"></script>
 ~~~

-You can then match recursive constructs using XRegExp patterns as left and right delimiters:
+You can then match recursive constructs using XRegExp pattern strings as left and right delimiters:

 ~~~ js
 var str = '(t((e))s)t()(ing)';